 If succeeded you should receive the following JSON response with code 200:

 Well… If configured properly it just works.
 I used my Ionic app and Android phone as a client.

 Take a look at this screenshot with received notifications:

-Are you curious about the yellow colour of notifications?
+Are you curious about the yellow color of notifications?
 I set it in NotificationParameter enum along with sound option value (which is default in my case).

 See the reference for more additional fields description.

-In this post I covered basic Firebase Cloud Messaging integration with Spring Boot application.
+In this post, I covered basic Firebase Cloud Messaging integration with the Spring Boot application.
 If you’re looking for server-side push notification implementation I think this is the way to go.

 As I mentioned before, the fully working example is available on GitHub.
 If you’re looking for a basic client-side mobile application please take a look at my previous Ionic push notifications app post.